You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 • Copies of all supporting documentation must be provided, including but not limited to:

-• Business/operating license obtained
+• Business/operating license obtained, if applicable.

-• Municipal land use bylaw requirements met
+• Municipal land use bylaw requirements met.

-• Development/recreation permits obtained
+• Development permits obtained.

-• Construction schedule with associated budget timeline
+• Construction schedule with associated budget timeline.

-• Revenue Generation
+• Revenue generation

 • Job creation